Dual Algorithms: Worked examples

 In order to apply the function \verb+rk4dual(u1,u2,t0,x10,x20,np,td)+, it is convenient to write a module containing the functions $u_1(t,x_1,x_2)$ and $u_2(t,x_1,x_2)$.
 This can be done as follows:

 From this, $f(t)$, $(f\circ g)(t)$, $(g\circ f)(t)$, as well as their first and second derivatives at $t=1.0$ can be calculated with the following driver program:

-Assuming that this program is saved in the file \verb+test_RK_dual.f90+, we can compile it by executing the Fotran compiler in a terminal window.\footnote{For instance, if the intel\textregistered~ Fortran compiler is used, {\tt ifort test\_RK\_dual.f90} will produce the executable file.} (Of course, an integrated development environment could facilitate this task.)
+Assuming that this program is saved in the file \verb+test_S45_dual.f90+, we can compile it by executing the Fotran compiler in a terminal window\footnote{For instance, if the intel\textregistered~ Fortran compiler is used, {\tt ifort test\_S45\_dual.f90} will produce the executable file.}.
 The results are shown in Table \ref{RKex}.